Kurt Bodewig

-Kurt Bodewig (born 26 April 1955) is a German politician of the SPD.
+Kurt Bodewig (born 26 April 1955) is a German politician of the Social Democratic Party (SPD) who served as a member of the German Bundestag from 1998 to 2009, representing the Neuss I district.
+From 2000 to 2002, he served as Minister for Transport, Building and Urban Development in the government of Chancellor Gerhard Schröder.

 Political career

 From 1998 until 2000, Bodewig served as Parliamentary State Secretary under minister Reinhard Klimmt in the government of Chancellor Gerhard Schröder.
 In 2000, he succeeded Klimmt as minister.
 Following the 2002 elections, he was replaced by Manfred Stolpe.

 From 2002 until 2009, Bodewig served on the Committee on European Affairs.